mattermost/docs/source/install/install-mmte-helm-gitlab-helm.rst

 ----------------------------

   - A running Kubernetes cluster.
-  - Helm v2
+  - Helm v2.
-  - `Tiller <https://rancher.com/docs/rancher/v2.x/en/installation/ha/helm-init/>`_ (the Helm server-side component)     installed on the cluster
+  - `Tiller <https://rancher.com/docs/rancher/v2.x/en/installation/ha/helm-init/>`_ (the Helm server-side component)     installed on the cluster.

 **Note:**
 For the Team Edition you can have just one replica running.